matter-labs/zksync-docs/content/_partials/_compile-solidity-contracts.md

 ---

 Smart contracts deployed to zkSync must be compiled using our custom compiler.
-For this particular guide we are making use of `zksolc`.
+`zksolc` is the compiler used for Solidity.

-To compile the contracts in the project, run the following command:
+To compile the contracts in a project, run the following command:

 ::code-group